 Digital tools for cash flow

-- Accounting software: Connect to your bank account for automatic overview
+- Accounting software: Links to bank accounts for automated cash flow tracking

 How do you calculate your monthly cash flow? (step by step)